enso-org/hiring/people/senior-react-developer.md

 of equity as time goes on.

 ## How To Apply?
-Send us an email at `jobs@luna-lang.org`, and tell us a little bit about yourself and why you think you'd be a good fit for the role!
+Send us an email at [`jobs@enso.org`](mailto:jobs@enso.org), and tell us a little bit about yourself and why you think you'd be a good fit for the role!
 You can also tell us about:

 - Some of your past work or projects.
-- Why you'd like to work on Luna, and where you imagine Luna being in 5 years.
+- Why you'd like to work on Enso, and where you imagine Enso being in 5 years.
 - The most important features of a team that you'd like to work in.
 - Whether you take pride in your ability to communicate clearly and efficiently with your team.